marzmesas/UPC_FaceID_CL/README.md

 Three different datasets have been derived from said GTAV-FACE-DATABASE with the intention of "facilitating" the learning of the networks, namely:

 1. Cropped-IMGS-1: In this dataset, the original pictures have been cropped, leaving just the face itself.
 This cropping has been carried out by identifying the face area through a haar cascade algorithm pre-trained for such a task. with this pre-processing, we sought to eliminate information that was irrelevant to the face detection (backgrounds, t-shirts, etc.).
-2. Cropped-IMGS-2: Reduced version of the previous one, eliminating occlusion on the faces and full profile shots.
-696 training images and 299 test images.
+2. Cropped-IMGS-2: Reduced version of the previous one, eliminating occlusion on the faces and full profile shots, in an attempt to ease the training even further.
-3. Cropped-IMGS-3: Reduced version of the original dataset with only frontal faces.
-232 training images and 109 test images.
+3. Cropped-IMGS-3: Reduced version of the original dataset with only frontal faces, to maximize the relevant information and facilitate as much as possible the learning process.

 ![image](./ReadMe_Resources/ImageCrop.png)